Frequently Asked Questions

 How will Statkraft engage on the proposals?

-We welcome the opportunity to speak with local groups and residents by phone or video call at an appropriate time to provide more detail on our proposals, introduce the team and receive feedback.
+We welcome the opportunity to speak with local groups and residents by phone or video call at an appropriate time to provide more detail on our proposals which have been submitted to the Scottish Government and the Energy Consents Unit.
+The project went live on the Energy Consents Unit Website on 7 April 2021.

 Where exactly will the turbines go?